The Amazing Adaptability of Ciliated Epithelial Cells: A Deep Dive

 -

 Q: Can ciliated cells regenerate after damage?
 A: Yes, under certain conditions, ciliated epithelial cells can regenerate after injury.
-However, the extent of regeneration depends on the severity of the damage and the availability of growth factors and other signaling molecules.
+Still, the extent of regeneration depends on the severity of the damage and the availability of growth factors and other signaling molecules.

 -